Decoding cell signaling via optimal transport and information theory: Materials and methods

+With the help of these closed-form expressions, we emphasize that the trade-off between INF and GMF, observed in Fig.~\ref{f4}, is not a trivial consequence of the Lagrangian defined in Eq.~(\ref{eqm1}).
+To see this explicitly, we consider a limiting case where the input and output marginals are identical through equal mean $\mu_X=\mu_Z=\mu$ and equal standard deviation $\sigma_X=\sigma_Z=\sigma$.
+Equivalently, since $\sigma_L = \mu_L \eta_L$, the noise amplitudes become $\eta_X^2=\eta_Z^2=\eta^2$.
+Under these conditions, 2-WD vanishes, i.e., $W(X,Z)=0$ according to Eq.~(\ref{eqm7}).
+However, the MI in Eq.~(\ref{eqm6}) becomes,

+where $\rho=\zeta_{XZ}/(\eta_X\eta_Z)=\zeta_{XZ}/\eta^2$ is the correlation coefficient.
+Therefore, even when the input and output marginals are identical and $W(X,Z)=0$, the MI can vary through the covariance structure of the joint distribution.
+We note that the GMF diverges when $W(X,Z)=0$, which should be interpreted as the limiting case of maximal GMF.
+This example shows that the Lagrangian does not implicitly impose a trade-off between the two fidelities.
+Instead, the trade-off observed in the motif analysis arises from the specific biophysical and topological constraints that determine how MI and 2-WD co-vary in each model.

-\textbf{Processing and analysis of experimental data.} We analyze single-cell data of the TNF–-NF-$\kappa$B (TNF--ATF-2) signaling network, measured in thousands of individual mouse fibroblast cells for WT and A20$^{-/-}$ cell types (Fig.~\ref{f5}a), reported in Cheong \textit{et al.} \cite{Cheong2011}.
-The authors analyzed information transmission capacity of the TNF signaling pathways at 30 min and 4 hours post TNF stimulation.
-Here, we exclusively focused on the 4-hour dataset because at this long time limit, the A20 levels are substantially high and strongly inhibit NF-$\kappa$B activity.
-On the contrary, at 30 min, A20 mediated feedback activity is weak due to insufficient A20 expression \cite{Cheong2011}.
-Thus, the 4-hour data provide a more appropriate regime where A20-mediated negative feedback is fully active, which allows us to compare between feedback (WT) and feedback-deficient (A20$^{-/-}$) conditions clearly in the dual-fidelity space.
+\textbf{Processing and analysis of TNF signaling data.} We analyze single-cell data of the TNF––NF-$\kappa$B (TNF--ATF-2) signaling network, measured in thousands of individual mouse fibroblast cells for WT and A20$^{-/-}$ cell types (Fig.~\ref{f5}a), reported in Cheong \textit{et al.} \cite{Cheong2011}.
+The analysis is performed at 30 minutes and 4 hours after TNF stimulation to distinguish the early response regime, where A20-mediated feedback is weak or only partially established, from the late response regime, where A20-mediated negative feedback is strongly engaged.